elisa-tech/delta-kernel/README.md

   - [II.
 Git Diff Report Generation](#ii-git-diff-report-generation)
   - [III.
 Commit Metadata Retrieval](#iii-commit-metadata-retrieval)
   - [IV.
 Web Script Generation](#iv-web-script-generation)

+## Introduction

+The Change Impact Analysis Tool generates a comprehensive visual report detailing changes in both header files and source code between two Linux versions (tags in the Linux kernel repository: old_tag and new_tag).
+This tool helps developers view updates from the old version.

+The diff report includes a subset of files from the Linux repository that are included in building the kernel, contributing to a focused and detailed report on the compile-time source code in Linux.

+## Innovation
+The idea of generating a web display for Linux kernel version change impact analysis is inspired by [Cregit](https://github.com/cregit/cregit).
+This tool innovates on Cregit by:

+- Considering the extensive code space the Linux kernel deals with, it provides a compile-time analysis instead of a static analysis of the commit history of the Linux kernel, presenting changes only in files used during compilation.
+- Generating not only web source files but also lists of all source files and dependencies/header files used in kernel compilation, facilitating additional analysis purposes.
+(More details in [Files Generated](#files-generated))
+- Enabling comparison between two specific tags/releases in the Linux kernel, highlighting all newly added and deleted lines.
+This provides a clear layout of differences between the tags.
+While Cregit organizes information by files and embeds the latest commit details in each line/token, it does not support direct comparison between two tags.
+- User customization: allows users to define the URL of the Linux root repository and specify the subsystem for analysis.
+(More details in [How to Use](#how-to-use))

 ## How to use